Alek-Hanusic/Aleks_Vault/Sem 2/Logic/Exercise Sheet 1.md

 Submit your solutions as a single PDF document to the Teams assignment by March 3, 23:59.

+> Alek Hanušić

 ## Exercise 1.1 (Score: 5)

-Symbolize the following statements by formulas in propositional logic.
+>Symbolize the following statements by formulas in propositional logic.
 Provide a definition in natural language for each propositional symbol you use.